eosswedenorg/antelope-keygen/README.md

 You will need `libeosio` and `cmake 3.15` or later to compile this project.

+`Qt 5.9.0` or later is required for the graphical program.

 ### Linux/MacOS

 **NOTE:** Only Ubuntu 18.04 is officially supported.